cooffeeRequired/skJson/README.md

 # Skript-Gson
- About Script Addon for using Json (Gson) in script
+ About Script Addon for using Json (Gson) in script.